 Best Cheap Accommodation in London:

-If you want to stay in the middle of London without having to pay the huge prices then Generator is the place for you.
+If you want to stay in the middle of London without having to pay huge prices then Generator is the place for you.
 This is a vibrant hostel with dorms and private rooms on offer.
-The place is a little quirky that includes a games room, bar and a graffiti painted piano.
+The place is a little quirky that includes a games room, bar and a graffiti-painted piano.

-Perfect to those travelling by themselves in London or with a few friends and close to attractions such as Piccadilly Circus and British Museum.
+Perfect for those travelling by themselves in London or with a few friends and close to attractions such as Piccadilly Circus and British Museum.